 Life insurance can play a major role in the legacy of the policyholder.
 For Jamie Hale, it was personal.
 He learned firsthand how life insurance could change lives when his father passed away when he was 11.
 The basic policy his father had in place gave Hale's family financial stability during an emotionally difficult time, ensuring they could stay in their community and he could attend college and graduate school.

-Sitting down with Jamie, we wanted to dive deep into the most pressing questions about Ladder and what he has planned for the future.
+Sitting down with Hale, we wanted to dive deep into the most pressing questions about Ladder and what he has planned for the future.

 We've seen how heavily Ladder has invested in providing a quality customer experience.
 Talk to us about the online products offered by Ladder and how you differentiate your insurance platform compared to other online life insurers.